privatenumber/link/README.md

 Press `Enter` to manually trigger a relink, or `Ctrl+C` to exit.

-> **Note:** Watch mode uses Node.js native `fs.watch` with recursive watching, which works reliably on macOS and Windows.
-On Linux, recursive watching support varies by kernel version and filesystem.
-If watch mode doesn't detect changes in subdirectories on Linux, consider running the non-watch command manually after builds.
+> **Note:** Watch mode uses Node.js native `fs.watch` with recursive watching.
+Recursive watching is supported on macOS, Windows, and Linux (Node.js v19.1.0+).
+On older Node.js versions on Linux, subdirectory changes may not be detected.

 ### Configuration file